as-repo1/stop_watching/README.md

 - **Responsive Design:** The design is responsive and adapts well to various screen sizes and devices.
 The `max-width` property guarantees that the stopwatch container maintains a suitable width on larger screens.

-## Intended Use

-This minimalist digital stopwatch serves as a straightforward yet visually appealing tool for tracking time intervals.
-It is versatile and can be employed for diverse scenarios, including timing activities, workouts, cooking, and other situations demanding precise time tracking.

 ## Technologies Used

 - **HTML5:** Establishes the webpage's structure and layout.